JuMe87/meet/README.md

 ## FEATURE 4: USE THE APP WHEN OFFLINE

-### SCENARIO 1: SHOW CACHED DATA WHEN THERE IS NO INTERNET CONNECTION
+### SCENARIO 1: Show cached data when there is no internet connection

 **User Story**: